-The University of Tennessee Medical Center, a Level I trauma center and the Knoxville region's only academic medical center, is applying Jvion's advanced Artificial Intelligence (AI) and Clinical Patient Pod technology to lower readmission rates and improve the health outcomes of their patient population.
+The University of Tennessee Medical Center, a Level I trauma center and the Knoxville region's only academic medical center, applied Jvion's advanced Cognitive Clinical Success Machine to lower readmission rates and improve the health outcomes of the at-risk patient population.

-The University of Tennessee Medical Center is reducing avoidable readmissions using a mix of advanced Artificial Intelligence (AI) and the latest in Clinical Patient Pod (CPP) technologies provided through Jvion’s clinical predictive solution.
-The medical center is integrating predictive analytic outputs directly into the clinical workflow.
-These insights are empowering the more than 30 case managers responsible for reducing readmissions and improving the health of patients post-discharge.
-Current efforts have led to an average drop of approximately 70 readmissions per month, which, in accordance with the Medicare average for cost of admission, could save health systems millions annually in potential losses.
+The University of Tennessee Medical Center reduced avoidable readmissions with Jvion’s leading Cognitive Clinical Success Machine.
+The medical center integrated cognitive machine outputs directly into the clinical workflow.
+These insights empowered the more than 30 case managers responsible for reducing readmissions and improving the health of patients post-discharge.
+These efforts led to an average drop of approximately 70 readmissions per month, which, in accordance with the Medicare average for cost of admission, could save health systems millions annually in potential losses.

-UT Medical Center is integrating the solution's predictive outputs directly into the case manager workflow.
-These predictions provide patient level insights into the risks driving the likelihood of a readmission and the best possible predicted interventions.
-Based on this information, case managers develop the custom and targeted plans that are leading to reduced readmission rates for the medical center.
+UT Medical Center integrated the solution's outputs directly into the case manager workflow.
+These risk propensities delivered patient level insights into the factors driving the likelihood of a readmission and the best possible interventions.
+Based on this information, case managers developed the custom and targeted plans that led to reduced readmission rates for the medical center.

-"Going forward, we will expand the adoption of Jvion's solution outputs to more groups within the medical center who are responsible for care," said Dr. La Charité.
-"The long-term impact to our readmission rates is huge.
-We could potentially see a drop of 50-70% as we drive further use and application of the solution.
-And we are looking at other areas for predictive application including hospital acquired conditions and infections where we could really improve patient health outcomes and the allocation of care resources within UT Medical Center."
+"Our plan beyond the summer of 2017 is to expand the adoption of Jvion's solution outputs to more groups within the medical center who are responsible for care," said Dr. La Charité.
+"The potential long-term impact to our readmission rates is huge.
+We could see a drop of 50-70% as we drive further use and application of the solution.
+And we are looking at other areas for cognitive machine application including hospital acquired conditions and infections where we could really improve patient health outcomes and the allocation of care resources within UT Medical Center."